VipinMI2024/awesome-mcp-servers/README.md

 ## 🤝 Contribution Welcome

 Contributions are welcome!
-Please read the [Contribution Guidelines](CONTRIBUTING.md) (coming soon) first.
+Please read the [Contribution Guidelines](CONTRIBUTING.md) first.

 If you know of any other MCP servers that fit well into any of these categories, please submit a Pull Request.